-We’ve compiled a list of the top 10 cryptocurrencies by market capitalisation as of January 2023.
+We’ve compiled a list of the top 10 cryptocurrencies by market capitalisation in 2023.

 Market capitalisation (or market cap) is a metric used to measure the size and popularity of a cryptocurrency based on its current price and the volume of the cryptocurrency in circulation.
 The higher the market cap, the more popular the cryptocurrency is.